RapidCoders/Coding-Practice/DAY_59/README.md

 **Author: Vaibhav**

 # Q.2 Program to print all Disarium numbers between 1 and 100
+**Explanation: A number is said to be the Disarium number when the sum of its digit raised to the power of their respective positions is equal to the number itself.**
 ```
-Explanation :
-A number is said to be the Disarium number when the sum of its digit raised to the power of their respective positions is equal to the number itself.
 For example, 175 is a Disarium number as follows
 11 + 72 + 53 = 1 + 49 + 125 = 175